 1. What is the Alarm Program?

-The Police Department and Fire Department will respond to alarm calls that originate from a residential or business alarm system; however, responding personnel do not know when an alarm is activated by an intruder, an actual fire, or by mistake (false alarm).
+The Police and Fire Department will respond to alarm calls that originate from a residential or business alarm system; however, responding personnel do not know when an alarm is activated by an intruder, an actual fire, or by mistake (false alarm).
 Responding to false alarms takes time and resources away from responding to other emergency incidents.
-Each year, the Police Department and Fire Department respond to thousands of alarm calls where over 95% result in a false alarm.
+Each year, the Police and Fire Department respond to thousands of alarm calls where over 95% result in a false alarm.

 The revised Alarm Program requires both residential and commercial alarm system owners to register their Police Alarm System and Fire Alarm System by applying for an alarm permit ($10 per year).
 Alarm system owners with both a Police Alarm System and a Fire Alarm System are required to register each alarm system separately.
 To learn if you are required to register for an alarm permit, please review the section below ("Alarm Systems that require an Alarm Permit").